bajames/bajames.github.io/index.md

 * Selecting photographs for a destination or point of interest / United States 9,483,495
 * Document-authorized access to a shared workspace Various embodiments / United States 9,491,150
 * Voice action biasing system / United States 9,691,384
+* Selecting photographs for a destination or point of interest / United States 9,805,428

 ## Citizenship:
 * United States